-Dental implants are a popular and effective way to replace missing teeth.
+For residents of White Rock seeking reliable solutions for missing teeth, dental implants offer a popular and effective option right here in your local community.
 Like all parts of our body dental implants may become infected.
 Here are two scenarios where dental implants may become infected.

 Implant placement is a surgical procedure.
 Like any medical procedure, there are risks associated with them.
 One potential complication after implant placement is infection, which can occur if bacteria get into the implant site.
 While the risk of infection is relatively low, it is important to understand the signs and symptoms and how to prevent and treat it if it does occur.